Laurencvengros/Javascript_Code_Quiz/README.md

 It stores your high score so that you can compare your scores to your friends.

+Desisned to be functional with all screen sizes

 # Functionality

 WHEN you click the start button